PandaSekh/PandaSekh_OldBlog/_posts/2021-01-15-react-commenting-system-part-3.md

 ## Emoji Selection
 As said in the beginning of this article, we need to define ourselves the available emojis.

-Wherever you want create a file to hold an array of emojis that you want to use in your reactions.
+Wherever you want, create a file to hold an array of emojis that you want to use in your reactions.
 I created a `lib` folder and inside a `emojiConfig.js` file.

 ```js